alaahgag/BigData_Processing_Using_Spark/README.md

 ### 6. Dataset Analysis:

-Our analysis focuses on addressing key questions based on the dataset:
+My analysis focuses on addressing key questions based on the dataset:

 - What is the average delay time for each airline?
 - Which are the top 10 airlines with the most delay time?